gwarby/Team13460for2023/README.md

 Code naming explanation
 Example: redBackPixel
 The _red_ refers to this programing being built for the red side.
 The _Back_ indicates it should be run from the back of the playing field (the side of the playing field with the backdrop/backstage).
-The _PIXEL_ says that the program places a pixel on the backdrop.
+The _Pixel_ says that the program places a pixel on the backdrop.
 *All programs place a pixel on the spike marks with vision, but only those in the backstage place on the backdrop as well.
 Those in from the front will deliver a pixel to the backstage area.

 Vision: